Saanich North and the Islands

 Saanich North and the Islands is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 It is located in the northern suburbs of the provincial capital, Victoria, and includes the southern Gulf Islands.

-Saanich North and the Islands was created by 1990 legislation dividing the previous two-member district of Saanich and the Islands which came into effect for the 1991 B.C. election.
+Saanich North and the Islands was created by 1990 legislation dividing the previous two-member district of Saanich and the Islands which came into effect for the 1991 BC election.

-In 2017 Adam Olsen was elected MLA for the Green Party of BC and in 2020 Olsen defeated NDP Zeb King.

 Demographics

 Geography

 Saanich North and the Islands consists of the Southern Gulf Islands as well as the municipalities of North Saanich, Central Saanich, and Sidney on Vancouver Island.

-History

-Members of Legislative Assembly
+Members of the Legislative Assembly

 Over the district's existence, it elected the following members of the Legislative Assembly of British Columbia: